sdiehl/wiwinwlh/tutorial.md

 LambdaCase
 ----------

-For case statements, LambdaCase allows the elimination of redundant free variables introduced purely for the case of pattern matching on.
+For case statements, the langauge extension `LambdaCase` allows the elimination of redundant free variables introduced purely for the case of pattern matching on.

 Without *LambdaCase*: